ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Forcing-data-models.md

 ### Freshwater fluxes

-The net freshwater flux across the ocean's surface is given by the `wfo` diagnostics (sometimes the native MOM name `PRCmE` is used).
-Freshwater fluxes are associated to six different processes:
+The net freshwater flux across the ocean's surface is given by the `wfo` diagnostic (sometimes the native MOM name `PRCmE` is used).
+Freshwater fluxes are associated with six different processes:

 1. Precipitation, captured by the `precip` diagnostic.
 Total precipitation is the sum of:
    - Liquid precipitation, captured by `lprec`